 In refrigerators or dishwashers with this feature, the handle is not really a handle at all – more like a concave-shaped indentation into the surface of the appliance’s door.
 More than anything else, the main advantage of this handle type is an aesthetic one.
 In a setting such as a high-end kitchen, it might look awkward to have the handle of your dishwasher or refrigerator sticking out.
 If the design of your cabinets and other appliances happens to be flush or sleek stainless steel or something that’s very modern-looking, you may want to continue the stream-lined look with a recessed handle.

-For an example of a recessed handle appliance, check out the Bosch SHP53TL5UC dishwasher.
-It is designed to install perfectly flush into a kitchen, which can offer a smooth and seamless look that many homeowners find appealing.
+For an example of a recessed handle appliance, check out the Bosch dishwashers.
+They are designed to install perfectly flush into a kitchen, which can offer a smooth and seamless look that many homeowners find appealing.
 The handle also allows for a self-latching door design, so that it remains securely closed while you are doing a load of dishes.
 On top of that, this dishwasher also includes plenty of other valuable features, such as three height adjustments, nine possible rack positions, a load size sensor that automatically selects the proper temperature for a load, leak protection and a 24-hour delay start timer.

 Of course, there’s also something to be said for standard handles on a dishwasher or refrigerator.
 They might not have the flush look that comes with recessed ones, but they allow for easy opening and closing.
 In a busy kitchen situation, such as when you are cooking or constantly going in and out to fetch drink and foodstuffs at a party, that’s probably what you want.
 Many of our customer hang a kitchen towel on the handle to assist with clean up.

 A refrigerator has standard handles for its French doors and lower freezer compartment.
 These are ideal for that design, and coupled with the pull-out freezer baskets and temperature management system allow for everything to remain as fresh.